RebeccaColquhoun/rebeccacolquhoun.github.io/education.md

 ***Teaching***

 The Oxford undergraduate course has a large component of small group teaching in tutorials.
+Giving tutorials involves setting questions and marking and giving feedback on work, including through writing termly reports to their main college tutors.
 I gave tutorials to a number of students (groups of 2--4) in:
 * 1st year Mathematics (fundamentals of calculus, differential equations, linear algebra and scientific computing) (2020-2021, 2021-2022)
 * 1st year Physics (mechanics and thermodynamics) (2020-2021)
 * 2nd year Earthquakes and Faulting (2021-2022)